baoqger/chrisbao/draft/service-fabric.md

 技术细节介绍with code

-: communication perspective:  create actor with RPC and HTTP request : naming perspective
+communication perspective:  create actor with RPC and HTTP request + message broker for async communication + EDA

-: replication perspective:
+naming perspective: consul for service register and discovery

-: partitions and replicas of stateful service
+reliability and availability perspective: reliable collections and replications

-: reliable collections of stateful services
+scalability perspective: partition

 延展讨论: